p2ppsr/myac-tutorial/docs/deploy.md

 Docker Compose allows containers to be customized and combined by injecting environment variables and adjusting the file system and network ports.

-The first service in the `docker-compose.yml` file, `ac-server` specifies the container image will be built from the Docker file in this project.
+The first service in the `docker-compose.yml` file, `ac-server` specifies a container image will be built from the Docker file in this project.
 The `environment` section should mirror the `.env` file.
 We will be modifying how the `SERVER_PRIVATE_KEY` is configured later to ensure it is kept private from un-authorized parties.

 The second service in the `docker-compose.yml` file, `ac-mysql` customizes the `mysql:8.0` container image.
 The `MYSQL_ROOT_PASSWORD` will need privacy handling changes.
 Note that port `3001` must match the port number in both `start.sh` and `knexfile.js`.